- This shot of King Atlan◊ looks like an almost exact recreation◊ of Aquaman's Signature Scene from the New 52 Justice League comics.

 - The shot of Arthur peering from behind the prongs of Atlan's trident after retrieving it looks to be a direct lift of this Stjepan Sejic comic cover◊.

-- During the climatic battle Aquaman takes the reins of a giant seahorse, like he did in the original 1940s comics.
+- During the climatic battle Aquaman takes the reins of a giant seahorse, like he did in the original 1940s comics and the 60's Filmation series.

 - Aquaman's control/communication with fish has visual and auditory similarity to the versions from Superfriends and even earlier cartoons.